-During the same time period, the OCEO continued its exploration of tools and techniques that contribute to the facilitation of efficient and cost-effective election operations across all business units.
-The OCEO continued to actively work with the subcommittees of the Canadian Chief Electoral Officers to leverage the knowledge and experience of other jurisdictions in all areas including technology and voting methodologies.
+During the same reporting period, the OCEO continued its exploration of tools and techniques that contribute to the facilitation of efficient and cost-effective election operations.

-Objective (2013)
+Objective (2014)

-By March 31, 2013, the Office of the Chief Electoral Officer will have continued to incorporate multisource data and explore additional sources.
+By March 31, 2014, the Office of the Chief Electoral Officer will have improved voter information in support of the 2015 Provincial General Election.